joelalgee/weratedogs/README.md

 ## Instructions

-1. Store all files in the same folder, and use Jupyter Notebook to open wrangle_act.ipynb.
+1. Save all files in the same folder, and use Jupyter Notebook to open wrangle_act.ipynb.
 2. In section *1.3 Retweets and favorites*, enter your Twitter consumer key and consumer secret.

 ### Obtaining Twitter Consumer API keys, and the Access Token and Access Token Secret